Breaking New Ground Trough Research

 emmtrix benefits from the support of the European Union’s research and innovation programme Horizon 2020 EIC Accelerator.
 In the coming 24 months we will focus on the automotive market, in particular topics such as ADAS, LET-compliant software parallelization, and the safety-qualification of our tools.
 We very much appreciate the support we get from a network of experts and our project management at EASME (EU Executive Agency for Small and Medium-Sized Enterprises).

 emmtrix contributes to the European research project ARGO (WCET-Aware Parallelization of Model-Based Applications for Heterogeneous Parallel Systems).
 The goal of ARGO is to develop a toolchain which translates model-based Scilab/Xcos applications into multi-core optimized C code with guaranteed real-time constraints.

 November 2011 – March 2015

-Within the framework of the EU project “Algorithm Parallelization for Multicore Architectures” (ALMA), Dr.-Ing.
+Within the framework of the EU project ALMA, Dr.-Ing.
 Timo Stripf, Michael Rückauer and Oliver Oey from the KIT Institute for Information Processing Technology (ITIV) developed with other scientists and in cooperation with industry partners an innovative programming environment which simplifies parallelization of multicore embedded systems.
 Based on the software tool developed in ALMA, they decided to start their own company.
 In 2015, the ALMA technology was commercialized by emmtrix Technology.
 The innovative interactive parallelization technology creates a parallel application directly from sequential MATLAB™ or Scilab code.